MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Add-AdfsCertificate.md

 Returns the new ServiceCertificate object when the *PassThru* parameter is specified.
 By default, this cmdlet does not generate any output.

 ## NOTES
-* Active Directory Federation Services (AD FS) uses certificates for issuing and receiving tokens, publishing federation metadata and communicating through Secure Sockets Layer (SSL).
+* Active Directory Federation Services (AD FS) uses certificates for issuing and receiving tokens, publishing federation metadata, and communication through Secure Sockets Layer (SSL).

 ## RELATED LINKS